-Israel-Hamas truce in Gaza extended by two days, says mediator Qatar
+Gaza truce extended by two days, Qatar and Hamas say

 “This is a source of relief for many families, not just the families of prisoners, but also other people in the occupied West Bank who are watching in horror images coming out of the besieged Gaza Strip.

-“We are not just referring to the killings and children who’ve lost their lives, but also to the people who have been displaced, to the wounded, to the many hunger and in a very difficult situation.
+“We are not just referring to the killings and children who’ve lost their lives but also to the people who have been displaced, to the wounded, to the many hungry and in a very difficult situation.”

-“We are also talking about families of prisoners.
-So far we do not have a list,” she adding that according to a Hamas official, it will see the release of at least four more Palestinian prisoners.”
+The White House welcomed the extension of the truce and said it hopes Americans would be among the captives to be released in the next phase of exchanges.
+Eight to nine US citizens are believed to still be among those held.

+The United Nations chief also hailed the two-day extension as a “glimpse of hope and humanity” but warned it was not enough time to meet the aid needs of Palestinians in the Gaza Strip.